zeinabhalim/Heavy-Ion-collision-via-vHLLE-SMASH/README.md

 5. Followed by the  particle sampling and hadronic transport using **SMASH**.

 The initial conditions used in this workflow are generated using a **Glauber collision model**.As a pre-generated `.dat` files describing the collision geometry and energy deposition.
-These `.dat` files serve as input for the hydrodynamic evolution stage (VHLLE).

 ---

 ##  Environment Setup:

-The initial simulation environment are performed by cloning the original repository:
+This hybrid setup has been inspired by yukarpenko who develope the vhlle smash respository , Therefore,  the initial environment are performed by cloning the original repository:

 ```bash
 git clone https://github.com/yukarpenko/run-vhlle-smash